buehler/mse-master-thesis/sections/02_definitions.md

 ![OIDC code authorization flow [@spec:OIDC].
 Only contains the credential flow, without the explicit OAuth part.
 OAuth handles the authorization whereas OIDC handles the authentication.](diagrams/02_oidc_code_flow.puml){#fig:02_oidc_code_flow short-caption="OpenID Connect (OIDC) Authorization Code Flow"}

 {@fig:02_oidc_code_flow} shows an example where a user wants to access a protected application.
 The user is forwarded to an external login page (Identity Provider) and enters his credentials.
 When they are correct, the user gets redirected to the web application with an authorization code.
 The code is used to fetch an access and ID token for the user.
 These tokens identify, authenticate and authorize the user.
 The application is now able to provide the access token to the API (Relying Party).
 The API itself is able to verify the presented token to validate and authorize the user.

+#### Mutual Transport Layer Security (mTLS)

+An mTLS connection is essentially a TLS connection, like in HTTPS requests, but both parties present an X509 certificate.
+The connection is only allowed to open if both parties present a valid and trusted certificate.
+Thus, it enables both parties to verify their corresponding partner and prevents man in the middle attacks [@siriwardena:mTLS].